 The Masters School welcomes applications for faculty positions all year.
 A majority of available teaching and administrative positions become known in February and March of each year.
 The most advantageous time to submit applications is in the December – March timeframe.
 Candidates should send a cover letter and resume to firstname.lastname@example.org.

-The Middle School seeks short- and long-term substitute teachers for its middle and/or upper school divisions.
+Click the link above for a complete job description The Masters School seeks short- and long-term substitute teachers for its middle and/or upper school divisions.
 The ideal candidate is passionate about working with children and eager to support students in taking an active role in their own learning.
 Substitutes are needed year-round for periodic teacher absences and occasional long-term assignments.

-Security Officer This is a full-time position.
-Hours: 12:00 am - 8:30 am.
-Security Officers perform duties necessary to protect The Masters School property and members of the school community from harm, maintaining order and security within the school grounds.
+Security Officer Click the link above for a complete job description Security Officers perform duties necessary to protect The Masters School property and members of the school community from harm, maintaining order and security within the school grounds.